SIMDE-ULL/SIMDE/README.md

 ## Citation

-In papers and reports, please refer to SIMDE using the following _BibTex_ entry:
+In papers and reports, please refer to SIMDE by using the following _BibTex_ entry:

 ```tex
 @misc{SIMDE,